≡ Menu

-One of the best things about remaining an independent life insurance brokerage is that it allows us to work with companies like The Standard Life Insurance Company, which may not be all that well known, but does offer some great products for certain niche populations.
+One of the best things about remaining an independent life insurance brokerage is that it allows us to work with companies like The Standard Life Insurance Company, which may not be well known but offers some great products for specific niche populations.

 A strong A rating with A.M.
-Best makes it one of the first insurance companies we like to look to, especially when trying to help someone qualify for an affordable guaranteed issue life insurance policy.
+Best makes it one of the first insurance companies we recommend, especially when helping someone qualify for an affordable guaranteed-issue life insurance policy.

 But…